Sega Saturn Architecture

 A quick introduction

 Welcome to the 3D era!
 Well… sorta.
-Sega enjoyed quite a success with the Mega Drive so there’s no reason to force developers to write 3D games right now.
+Sega enjoyed quite a success with the Mega Drive so there was no reason to force developers to write 3D games right now.

-Just in case developers want the extra dimension, Sega adapted some bits of the hardware to enable polygon drawing as well.
+Just in case developers wanted the extra dimension, Sega prepared some bits of the hardware to enable polygon drawing as well.
 Hopefully, the result didn’t get out of hand!

 CPU

-Just like its close competitors drowned with options during the RISC fever, Sega had to go through all the conundrums of choosing a new vendor that could bring up the next generation of games (including those with ‘3D’ capabilities).
-In the end, the company chose a fresh CPU whose creator was desperately looking for an adopter, the Hitachi SuperH or ‘SH’.
+Just like its close competitors drowned in options during the RISC fever, Sega had to go through all the conundrums of choosing a new vendor that could deliver the next generation of games (including those with ‘3D’ capabilities).
+In the end, the company chose a fresh CPU whose creator was desperately seeking an adopter: the Hitachi SuperH, or ‘SH’.

 While initially focused on embedded applications, Hitachi’s new creation debuted modern arts such as [1]: